-You also have the option of removing the feet all together which would further increase the weight capacity.
-However, if you’re a big guy like myself I can tell you that this will probably put the seats too low for you taste and you’ll have to drop onto the couch and laboriously regain your feet when you’re done relaxing.
+You also have the option of removing the feet altogether which would further increase the weight capacity.
+However, if you’re a big guy like myself I can tell you that this will probably put the seats too low for your taste and you’ll have to drop onto the couch and laboriously regain your feet when you’re done relaxing.

 This couch is made using a solid all-wood frame covered with high-density foam.
 Not only will the frame hold a great deal of weight, but the foam is firm and sure to rebound well over time.

 In the end, perhaps there isn’t so much a winner but 4 great sectionals that you can choose from.
 All of them are high quality and a great deal so your personal preference will be the deciding factor on which once you choose to order.
 So scroll back up, find your favorite, and go check out the Amazon reviews to help you make a better choice!